We are going to see family friends today so I dug this gem from the archives and updated it!

 10. Tacky text

-Meaning using highlighted text, too much text in a themed font, reversed text (light colored text on a darrk background), bullets that aren’t simple and of course using a script font as your main body text.
+Meaning using highlighted text, a lot of text in a themed font, bullets that aren’t simple, too much reversed text (text that is light and on a darker background), and of course using a script font as your main body text.
 Just stick to simple texts.